wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 # Forwarding messages

-When forwarding a message, the proxy MUST parse the PKESK and check the if the fingerprint embedded in the PKESK, as specified in {{REFRESH}} section 5.1.2, matches the recipient's subkey fingerprint designated for forwarding.
+When forwarding a message, the proxy MUST parse the PKESK and check the if the fingerprint embedded in the PKESK, as specified in {{I-D.ietf-openpgp-crypto-refresh}} section 5.1.2, matches the recipient's subkey fingerprint designated for forwarding.
 If the value differs, the proxy SHOULD NOT transform the message.
-This also applies if the version is 0 for "anonymous recipient", see {{REFRESH}}
+This also applies if the version is 0 for "anonymous recipient", see {{I-D.ietf-openpgp-crypto-refresh}}
 section 5.1.6.

 The proxy MUST then check that the ephemeral does not belong to a small subgroup of the curve.
-This is done by parsing the MPI of an EC point as specified in {{REFRESH}}
+This is done by parsing the MPI of an EC point as specified in {{I-D.ietf-openpgp-crypto-refresh}}
 section 5.1.5, multiplying by the integer 0x08.
 If this multiplication returns 0 the proxy MUST abort the forwarding and it MAY notify the sender, for instance by bouncing the message.